hgb-bin-proteomics/MSAnnika_Spectral_Library_exporter/README.md

 iRT_PARAMS = {"iRT_m": 1.3066, "iRT_t": 29.502}
 # regex pattern used for parsing scan number from the spectrum title
 PARSER_PATTERN = "\\.\\d+\\."
+# only take the best CSM per unique peptidoform and charge (True) or not (False)
+GROUP_PRECURSORS = True
+# raise an error if spectra do not contain FAIMS compensation voltage information
+ERROR_ON_NO_FAIMS = True
 ```

 In case you have more than one `SPECTRA_FILE` you can specify that like this: